English possessive: Nouns and noun phrases

-Singular nouns ending in s can also form a possessive regularly by adding 's, as in Charles's /ˈtʃɑːrlzᵻz/ or boss's.
+Singular nouns ending in s also form a possessive regularly by adding 's, as in Charles's /ˈtʃɑːrlzᵻz/ or boss's.
 The Chicago Manual of Style recommends this style, while stating that adding just an apostrophe (e.g. Jesus' is also correct.
 The Associated Press Stylebook recommends the s's style for nouns other than proper nouns, but only if the following word does not begin with s.
 The Elements of Style and the Canadian Press Stylebook prefer the form of s's with the exception of Biblical and classical proper names (Jesus' teachings, Augustus' guards) and common phrases that do not take the extra syllabic s (e.g. "for goodness' sake").
 For more on style guidance for this and other issues relating to the construction of possessives in English, see possessive apostrophe.